-In many instances, there is a deviation from an employees work activities.
+In many instances, there is a deviation from an employee’s work activities.
 When an injury occurs while performing that deviation, questions arise concerning compensability.
-Each jurisdiction defines what constitutes a “special errand” is found either in statute, rule or supporting case law.
-In one example, a court defined it as an instance where an employee was performing a “special mission” either for or at the request of their employer, while they were in the course of employment.
+Each jurisdiction defines what constitutes a “special errand” as found either in statute, rule, or supporting case law.
+In one example, a court defined it as an instance where an employee was performing a “special mission,” either for or at the request of their employer, while they were in the course of employment.

 When reviewing these matters, courts will examine closely the details concerning the errand.
 This analysis will often include:

 - Who made the request (either implied or express) and when the service was to be performed;